delrony/sparkify_postgres/README.md

 # Purpose of the database
 The database can be used to answer various business queries.
 Here are some examples:

-- Whate are the top 3/10/100 songs for a specific day/week/month?
+- What are the top 3/10/100 songs for a specific day/week/month?
 This information can be used to advertise the top songs.
-- Which songs are frequently played by a free user and how many times?
-This can be used to recommend the songs to the users.
+- Which songs a free user frequently plays, and how many times?
+These can be used to recommend the songs to the users.
 - After a specific song, which song is played?
-This can be also used by the recommendation system.
+The recommendation system can also use this.
-- Which artist's songs are listened by the paid users?
+- Which artist's songs are listened to by the paid users?
 This may help to provide incentive payments to the artists.
 - What is the peak time of listening musing?
 It can be analyzed daily, weekly and monthly basis.
-- What songs users are currently listening to?
-If we execute the ETL pipeline more frequently, it is possible to get this information almost in real time.
+- What songs are users currently listening to?
+If we execute the ETL pipeline more frequently, it will be possible to get this information in real time.
 However, it is still a batch process.
-So, the information cannot be live and depends on the execution time of the last batch.
+So, the data cannot be live and depends on the execution time of the last batch.

 Here are some purposes of the database: